Roman-Flossler/Story-Show-Gallery/README.md

 <a class='fs' href='big-image.jpg'> <img src='thumbnail.jpg'></a>
 ```

-## Navigation in gallery ~ jump scroll
+## Navigation in the gallery ~ jump scroll
 There are two options.
 Classic scrolling with a scrollbar or fingers.
 And then jump scroll.
-A mouse wheel and arrow keys have an altered function - they scroll from one image to next image.
+A mouse wheel and arrow keys have an altered function, they scroll from one image to next image.

-Move to the next image: down arrow key, right arrow, PgDn key or spacebar.
+**Move to the next image**: mouse wheel, down arrow key, right arrow, PgDn key or spacebar.
-Move to the previous image: press up arrow key, left arrow, or PgUP key.
+**Move to the previous image**: mouse wheel, press up arrow key, left arrow, or PgUP key.

-For touch screens there are two invisible areas - the top and bottom half of the screen.
-After tapping somewhere into the bottom half, SSG jump scroll to the next image.
+For **touch screens** there are two invisible areas: the top and bottom half of the screen.
+After tapping somewhere into the bottom (top) half, SSG jump scroll to the next (previous) image.
 &nbsp;

 [![N|Solid](https://www.flor.cz/blog/wp-content/uploads/simple-scroll-gallery.jpg)](http://ssg.flor.cz/)